-This course explores underserved and disadvantaged individuals who are involved in the criminal justice and legal system.
+"This course explores underserved and disadvantaged individuals who are involved in the criminal justice and legal system.

-FMH 560 Substance Use and Co-occurring Disorders
+FMH 560 Substance Use & Co-Oc Disordrs

-This course provides students with an overview of the most commonly abused substances in forensic mental health populations.
+"This course provides students with an overview of the most commonly abused substances in forensic mental health populations.
 Students will learn how to identify commonly abused drugs, recognize patterns and warning signs associated with drug use, and identify evidence-based intervention and treatment approaches.